Judslat/Modtool/README.md

 progress.

-Thanks to all the OG's for the files, ive not made any changes to any of them except for Bin4ry modder tool to which he agreed.
+Thanks to all the OG's for the files, ive not made any changes to any of them except for Bin4ry modder tool to which he agreed, changes include an auto admin elevation and a request to choose which version you want, also includes all the tools

 Changelog